JPry/choir-guides/_feasts/dormition-of-the-theotokos.md

 kontakion: Dormition - Tone 2
 trisagion: false
 megalynarion: Dormition - Tone 1
-koinonikon: *"I will receive the cup of Salvation..."*
+koinonikon: '*"I will receive the cup of Salvation..."*'
-post_communion: *"We have seen the true light..."*
+post_communion: '*"We have seen the true light..."*'
 post_communion_markdown: false

 ---